dariopellegrini/kdone-website/dto.md

 The rule is used to go from `GameInput` to `Game`.

-Like for read DTO, it is possible to omit the rule and let KDone perform an automatic transfer from `GameInput` to `Game` using classes attributes' names.
+Like for read DTO, it is possible to omit the rule and let KDone perform an automatic transfer from `GameInput` to `Game` using class attributes' names.

 Now the new POST supported body will be
 ```json